o11y-weekly/o11y-weekly.github.io/2023-11-09_Monotonicity/demo/README.md

 ### Range Vector rate
 The metrics is close to the expected 0.1rps but still rounded due to the number of restart
 ![Range Vector rate](./prometheus_rate.png)

+## Grafana queries

+long term integral can be used as opposed to prometheus which is [not solved](https://github.com/prometheus/prometheus/issues/1335) and not the right tool to do it, it is perfectly documented on [prometheus](https://prometheus.io/docs/introduction/comparison/#summary) which is a good sign of maturity and trade-offs

+TODO victoria metrics and MetricsQL (integrate) + Mimir